lupyuen/lupyuen.github.io/src/nuttx.md

     [(More about PineDio Stack BL604)](https://lupyuen.github.io/articles/lorawan2)

--   __LoRa Driver__: Once we get SX1262 talking OK on SPI, we can port the LoRa Driver to NuttX!
+-   __LoRaWAN Driver__: Once we get SX1262 talking OK on SPI, we can port the LoRaWAN Driver to NuttX!

     [(LoRaWAN on PineDio Stack BL604)](https://lupyuen.github.io/articles/lorawan2)